charleneguillaumot/Landmark_prediction_Deep_Learning_2D/README.md

 Use of Xception, ResNet101 and VIT Deep Learning model architectures to predict landmarks positioning on 3D mesh models using their parameterization in 2D subsets

 ## Description of the project
-The developed pipeline starts with approximate landmark predictions obtained from the ALPACA global registration of a reference model on the object (Porto et al. 2021), a step which remains specific, and uses these predictions to subset the surface.
+The developed pipeline starts with approximate landmark predictions obtained from a rigid registration of a reference model on the object (Porto et al. 2021), a step which remains specific, and uses these predictions to subset the surface.
 The resulting local 3D surfaces are then parameterized in 2D images and colorized to enhance geometric features (ridges, flaws, hollows…) according to differential geometry and ambient lighting algorithms.
 The resulting raster images, quite generic to any bone structures, are associated with the manual landmark positions to train one Transformer and two Convolutional Neural Network (CNN) architectures.

 Input :
 - 3D mesh models (.ply files)
 - landmarks
-- landmark ALPACA predictions (see Step 0 below)
+- landmark rigid predictions (see Step 0 below)

 Output:
 -Deep Learning landmark prediction (x, y) position